UWCS/stardust/content/events/t3/repeat/pub-coach.md

 [taxonomies]
 tags = ["Pub Meal"]
 +++
-Every Monday we go to one of the local pubs for some socializing and some food!
+Every Monday we go to one of the local pubs for some socialising and some food!